mskordal/paper/paper.md

 John Smith
 Emmanouil Skordalakis

+#Introduction
+Some initial thoughts about this that dont mater

+#Motivation
+I was really motivated to do this for no apparent reason

 #Simulations
 We simulate the evolution of particle sizes as they are transported  away from the sun